Jawed-byte/Tennis-Match-Video-Analysis/README.md

 Deep learning network for detecting tennis court

 It was developed a deep learning network to detect tennis court keypoints from broadcast videos.
 The proposed heatmap-based deep learning network allows to detect 14 points of tennis court.
-Postprocessing techniques (based on classical computer vision methods) were implemented to enhance net predictions.

 ![](dataset_example.png)